gregfoletta/Articles/content/post/2021-04-19-what-the/index.markdown

 As expected, the standard library doesn't do much.
 It places 0x3b (decimal 59) into the `eax` register, which is the [execve system call number](https://elixir.bootlin.com/linux/latest/source/arch/x86/entry/syscalls/syscall_64.tbl#L70) and calls the [fast system call x86 instruction](https://www.felixcloutier.com/x86/syscall).

 I could write another whole article on the process of jumping from user space into the kernel through a system call.
-You'll find a brief description of the steps in the appendix at the bottom of this article.
+I've provided a brief overview in an appendix at the bottom of this article.

 # Delving into the kernel

-We'll start our journey in the kernel at [SYSCALL_DEFINE3(execve)](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1923), which calls [do_execve()](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1841), which calls [do_execveat_common()](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1694).
-This function initialises the [linux_binprm](https://elixir.bootlin.com/linux/v4.15/source/include/linux/binfmts.h#L17) structure.
-The members relevant to the calling of a script are:
+Skipping over the kernel system call handler, we start our journey in the kernel at at [SYSCALL_DEFINE3(execve)](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1923).
+This calls [do_execve()](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1841), which calls [do_execveat_common()](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1694).
+This is where we start to see some items of interest.
+This function allocates the [linux_binprm](https://elixir.bootlin.com/linux/v4.15/source/include/linux/binfmts.h#L17) structure, which is the primary structure we'll be concerned with in this article.
+The members we're focused on are:

-- `char buf[BINPRM_BUF_SIZE]`, which will hold the first 128 bytes of the file.
+- `char buf[BINPRM_BUF_SIZE]` - holds first 128 bytes of the file being executed.
-- `unsigned int recursion_depth`, which tracks how far deep our binary handler search goes.
+- `unsigned long p` - current top of the processes memory.
-- `int argc, envc`: our command line argument and environment counts
+- `int argc, envc` - our command line argument and environment counts
 - `const char * filename` - the name of the binary that's seen by the 'ps' utility.
 - `const char * interp` - name of the binary that was really executed.
+- `unsigned int recursion_depth`, which tracks how far deep our binary handler search goes.

-Both the `filename` and `interp` members are set to the path of the file to be executed, and the `argc` and `envc` members are set to the respective counts.
+Both the `filename` and `interp` members are set to the path of the file to be executed.
+A temporary stack is allocated, and the `p` member is set to the top of it.
+The `argc` and `envc` members are set to the respective counts.
 The `buf` member is then zeroed out and the first `BINPRM_BUF_SIZE` bytes (which is 128 in this version of the kernel) of the file is copied into it.

 At this stage, the `argv` and `envp` pointers still point to the stack of calling process.
-Memory is allocated for the new process's stack, and these strings are copied into it.
+These strings are copied across into the new stack that has been allocated.

 The [exec_binprm](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1669) function is then called.
 The main responsibility of this function is to call [search_binary_handler](https://elixir.bootlin.com/linux/v4.15/source/fs/exec.c#L1616).
 This is where things get interesting.